davidn5013/goTimer/README.md

 ## Usage

-First run starts timer
+First run starts timer next run will stop the timer
-Next run stops timer

 one argument -name Name of the timer